Diners Club International: Australia

-On June 1, 2022, National Australia Bank bought Citigroup's Consumer Banking business in Australia, including the Australian branch of Diners Club.

-The Diners Club Corporate Card, Citi Mastercard Corporate Executive Companion Card, Diners Club Business Card and the Citi Mastercard Business Companion Card previously marketed under the Citibank brand were brought under the National Australia Bank (NAB) brand as a result of the acquisition.
+In June 2022, National Australia Bank (NAB) acquired Citigroup's Consumer Banking business in Australia, including the Australian branch of Diners Club.
+The Diners Club Corporate Card, Citi Mastercard Corporate Executive Companion Card, Diners Club Business Card and the Citi Mastercard Business Companion Card previously marketed under the Citibank brand were brought under the NAB brand as a result of the acquisition.

-On November 1, 2023, Diners Club Australia announced that it was ending personal cards on January 31, 2024, with no transactions possible after that date.
-Subsequently, it announced that all business and corporate cards were ending on April 15, 2024.
-All Diners Club accounts closed on September 16, 2024, effectively ending Diners Club's presence in the Australian market.
+In November 2023, Diners Club Australia announced that it was ending personal cards in January 2024, with no transactions possible after that date.
+Subsequently, it announced that all business and corporate cards were ending in April 2024.
+All Diners Club accounts were closed in September 2024, ending Diners Club's presence in the Australian market.

 Brazil

-On November 21, 2018, it was announced that Diners Club International and Brazilian card association Elo were extending their partnership: they launched Elo Diners Club International Cards in Brazil.
+In November 2018, it was announced that Diners Club International and Brazilian card association Elo were extending their partnership: they launched Elo Diners Club International Cards in Brazil.
 The cards run via the Discover Global Network, and are accepted at 42 million merchant locations and 2 million ATMs in over 190 countries and territories.